RCDs can be sold, licensed and renewed. Changes to registered RCDs are published in the Community Designs Bulletin.

 What else can you do with your right?

 There are also other, less common, things that you can do with your right.
-You will find more information within your user area, but the basics are summarised for you here
+You will find all the options in our online form, but the basics are summarised for you here:

 Rights in rem: this allows you to use your design as security